ShyNing76/Workzy_FE/README.md

   [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://workzy.vercel.app/)
 </div>

+## 📝 Project Overview

 The changing nature of work and the growing demand for remote work options have created a need for flexible workspaces that can accommodate both individuals and small teams, leading to the development of the POD Booking System.

-To meet this demand, we created Workzy—a flexible web platform for booking and managing workspaces online.
-Designed to support today’s dynamic work environments, Workzy provides a convenient and customizable solution for co-working spaces, shared offices, and other modern workspace needs.

-Workzy is a modern workspace booking platform that simplifies the process of reserving pod workspaces for individuals and teams.
+Workzy is a modern workspace booking platform that simplifies the process of reserving pod workspaces for individuals and teams, addressing the evolving needs of contemporary work environments.

 ## 🌐 Website